Poldark-TW/EO_Advanced/README.md

 *****🔹Why is cloud interference less of a problem in your methodology?*****
 It combined Sentinel-1 radar (not affected by clouds) with Sentinel-2 optical imagery.
 Additionally, using indices like NDVI and NDSI reduces confusion between clouds and snow.
 The integration of radar and DEM features further improves discrimination.

+*****🔹Why use NDVI, NDSI, and NDWI in the project?*****

+NDVI (Normalized Difference Vegetation Index):

+Formula: (NIR – Red) / (NIR + Red)

+Captures vegetation vigor because plants strongly reflect NIR and absorb red light.

+Helps distinguish vegetation (grass/forest) from non-vegetated surfaces (rock, snow, water).

+NDSI (Normalized Difference Snow Index):

+Formula: (Green – SWIR) / (Green + SWIR)

+Snow strongly reflects green but absorbs in SWIR, unlike rocks or vegetation.

+Useful for separating snow/ice from bright surfaces such as rocks or clouds.

+NDWI (Normalized Difference Water Index):

+Formula: (Green – NIR) / (Green + NIR)

+Water absorbs strongly in NIR but reflects green.

+Effective for identifying water bodies and separating them from vegetation or shadows.

 *****🔹Why did the project utilize VV + VH polarizations from Sentinel-1?*****

 Complementary information:

-VV (Vertical transmit, Vertical receive): Sensitive to surface roughness and geometric structure (e.g., rock, bare ground, calm water).
+VV (Vertical transmit, Vertical receive): Sensitive to surface roughness and geometric structure (rock, bare ground, calm water).

-VH (Vertical transmit, Horizontal receive): Sensitive to volume scattering (e.g., vegetation, snowpack, forest canopy).
+VH (Vertical transmit, Horizontal receive): Sensitive to volume scattering ( vegetation, snowpack, forest canopy).

 Improved class separation: Using both captures surface + volume scattering differences, which helps distinguish water vs. vegetation, snow vs. rock, and forest vs. grassland.